-IDB Scholarships for Muslims in Africa and Asia
+IDB Scholarships for Muslim Communities in Non-Member Countries

 Islamic Development Bank

 Deadline: varies, June-Dec

 Study in: home country/IDB country

 The Scholarship Programme for Muslim Communities in Non-Member Countries (SPMC) aims to provide educational opportunities for the academically meritorious and financially needy young Muslim students from Muslim communities in non-member countries to pursue undergraduate or first-degree study in a university in their own country or in IDB member countries, in some cases.

 Students must get admission or be in the first year at a recognized college or university in their own countries.
 On exceptional basis and where admissions in professional courses are not possible or not available in any particular country, the IDB assists to place students from these countries in IDB member countries, which have been generous enough to provide places for the IDB students in their universities.

 Medicine, Engineering, Agriculture and other fields related to above disciplines

 Number of Awards:

 The scholarships are for Muslims from eligible non-member countries.